bmul/chat-feature-design/README.md

 The NestJS application is containerized using Docker and deployed on AWS ECS.
 This configuration provides session affinity at the load balancer level, ensuring a consistent experience for users while still leveraging multi-AZ deployments for high availability and scalability.
 Assume that environment variables will be configured as needed.

+- Automated Evals
+    - Eval benchmarks could be run prior to deployment, e.g. OpenAI Evals
+- Staging Environment
+    - A `staging` environment could be deployed for internal testing that requires team approval prior to deployment into `prod`

 ### CloudFormation Snippet
 ```yaml
 Resources: